SpongeBobSun/ReactNative-TL-DR/launching.md

 }
 ```

 As we can see from the above code block, we created and a 'reactInstance'.
 But as the comment says it doesn't perform anything for now.
 Then we are going to create a JS executor to executing JS code.
 There is a `self.executorClass` check, which will always be null if you are not running with `Debug JS Remotely` switch on.
 Because currently only debug mode will set `executorClass` \(RCTWebSocketExecutor\).
 Also, the "delegate check" indicated we could use different "js executor factory" per JSBridge.
+Since we currently don't have any delegate, so the Javascript executor will be a **`JSCExecutorFactory`** instance, which indicated our executor will be **`JSCExecutor`** .
+This is rather a important thing to notice because there are several classes implemented this interface in react.

 _RCTBridge.mm_